Back to the Homepage

 relegated to anyone else if machines were used"

-No invention ever made such a rapid impact.
-The automobile took more than twenty to establish itself.
-Electronics instead instantly defeated the competition.
-An unprecedented revolution.
+No invention has ever had such a swift influence.
+The automobile required more than twenty years to gain acceptance but Electronics swiftly defeated the competitors.
+A revolutionary change.

 Pascaline, a mechanical calculator